Building Muscle: 10 Solutions to Help Fix Your Workouts

 Fix it: There's an old saying that everything works for a certain amount of time.
 In other words, start a program.
 Any program that seems to be derived from common sense and practicality will work.
 The key (or secret) is your effort to put that plan into action.

-You only need to do two main things with any program: Stay consistent and be progressive.
-We've covered consistency.
-The other side of the coin is the all-important act of progressing in the weight lifted and/or the amount of reps performed.
+You only need to do two main things with any program: Stay consistent and be progressive. we've covered consistency.
+The other side of the coin is the all-important act of progressing in the weight lifted and/or the number of reps performed.
 Pick a program, work your butt off at it and believe you will succeed.